ayshibashi/unmsm-research-methods-angela-yshibashi/04_literature/gap_analysis.md

 The following supporting questions were considered:

 1. What methods are used to represent and classify legal or regulatory documents?
-2. How are documents that exceed conventional transformer input limits processed?
-3. What evidence exists for Spanish-language or multilingual legal classification?
+2. What evidence exists for Spanish-language or multilingual legal classification?
-4. Can classical Machine Learning models remain useful when combined with pretrained semantic embeddings?
+3. Can classical Machine Learning models remain useful when combined with pretrained semantic embeddings?
-5. What data-quality controls are applied before training document-classification models?
+4. What data-quality controls are applied before training document-classification models?
-6. Is preliminary document-relevance filtering addressed before detailed compliance analysis?
+5. Is preliminary document-relevance filtering addressed before detailed compliance analysis?

 ---